Khasnuwr/LicenseplateRecognitionSystem/README.md

 |  ![YOLOv8 from Ultralytics](README_MD/yolov8.png)  |

 We use YOLOv8 from Ultralytics Ltd. to train the provided datasets, validate, test and deploy the the Trained Model and saved the model as "best.pt".

+Here are the dataset to train the model: https://universe.roboflow.com/kaiser-durden/bangladeshi-license-plate-fonfq/

 Here is the code for training the Datasets of Bangla Licenseplates
 ```python